The new youth justice centre will include beds for remand and sentenced young offenders, a mental health unit and an intensive intervention unit.

 The new youth justice centre will play a key role in the rehabilitation of young people and children who are offending and improve community safety.

-The plan was developed in consultation with the Community Advisory Group, which is made up of local residents, representatives from the local Aboriginal community, Wyndham City Council, Victoria Police and the Department of Justice and Regulation.
+The plan was developed in consultation with the Community Advisory Group, which is made up of local residents, representatives from the local Aboriginal community, Wyndham City Council, Victoria Police and the Department of Justice and Community Safety.